Biometric Face Comparison

 Template extraction

 Once the face has been detected, the face template can be generated.
-These templates can be cached on the application level to speed up the matching.
+These templates can be cached on the application level to speed up the comparison.
 Once the reference image is uploaded to the server, the template can be generated and cached.
-When a user logs in, face detection and extraction is only performed on the probe image from the user and the reference template is pulled from the cache.
-For extraction fast and accurate modes are available too.
-Similarly to detection, on mobile devices only fast mode is supported.
+When a user logs in and uses face as a second factor, face detection and extraction is only performed on the probe image from the user and the reference template is pulled from the cache.
 Only templates generated by the same mode and product version can be matched.
 During major product upgrades, templates must be regenerated as mentioned in the respective product changelog.

-Matching is a very fast operation, and it calculates the similarity of two templates, providing a matching score.
-The higher the score, the more similar the faces.
+Comparison calculates the similarity of the two templates, providing a comparison score.
+The higher the score, the more similar are the faces.
+This is usually a very fast operation.

-The final decision if the two faces belong to the same person should be determined by the similarity score and threshold.
-If the score is above the threshold this can be interpreted as accepted, if the score is below the threshold it is rejected.
+The final comparison decision if the two face images belong to the same person is determined by the comparison score and the threshold.
+If the score is above the threshold this can be interpreted as a match, if the score is below the threshold it is a non-match.

 The following characteristics have been measured on our ICAO face quality testing dataset using DOT Digital Identity Service (accurate extraction mode):